hoangduytran/blender-manual/manual/animation/drivers/drivers_panel.rst

       Provides the value of the rotational difference between two objects or bones, in radians.
    Distance
       Provides the value of the distance between two objects or bones.
+   Context Property
+      Provides the value of a property that is implicitly referring to either a scene or a view layer of the currently evaluating animation system.
+      This is a weak reference which does not lead to the scene or view layer referenced from the driver to be linked when linking animation data.

+      An example when such properties comes in play is referring to a transformation of the active camera.
+It is possible to setup driver in a character file, and make the driver use the set camera when the character is linked into a set.

+      RNA Path
+         The RNA name of the property, based on a subset of Python attribute access syntax.
+         For example: ``location.x`` or ``location[0]`` for the raw X location value, or ``["prop_name"]`` for a custom property.

 Value
    Shows the value of the variable.